mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 If this preference is enabled, the |R-S| is included in the list of screens when swiping left/right between screens.

+Double Back Buton to Exit?
+""""""""""""""""""""""""""

+When this preference is enabled, pressing the Andoroid System ``Back`` button twice quickly from the |T-S| will exit the app.

+Hide Instructional Hints
+""""""""""""""""""""""""

+When this preference is enabled, most of the less important 'Toast' message will not be shown.

 Throttle Screen Appearance Preferences
 --------------------------------------